 I know I’m a bit early, but I have been so eager to start adding touches of spring to our decor…and when I found this basket, I decided there was no better place to start than with our front door!
-This floral spring door basket was so easy and went together in no time at all.
+This floral spring door basket was so easy, and it went together in no time at all.

-- scissors and/or wire cutters
+- Scissors and/or wire cutters

 *As you are inserting the different stems, some will need trimmed, and others won’t.
 Use wire cutters to trim your stems, but keep in mind they should go as deep into the styrofoam as possible.

 Step 1: Slice the corners off the styrofoam block with a sharp knife.
 Firmly place it in the basket, pushing it down all the way to the bottom of the basket.
 It should be wedged into the point of the basket.

 Step 2: Place your piece of trailing greenery into the styrofoam, at the front of the basket.

 Step 3: Place the two bunches of eucalyptus into the flower basket, one on either side of the styrofoam block.
 Insert them at a slight angle, so the end of the bunch goes into the styrofoam.